zio/zio-dynamodb/README.md

 Under the hood we use the excellent [ZIO AWS](https://zio.dev/zio-aws) library for type-safe DynamoDB access, and the awesome [ZIO Schema](https://zio.dev/zio-schema) library for schema derived codecs (see here for documentation on how to [customise these through annotations](docs/codec-customization.md)).

+For an overview of the High Level API please see the [ZIO DynamoDB cheat sheet](docs/cheat-sheet.md).

 ## Installation

 To use ZIO DynamoDB, we need to add the following line to our `build.sbt` file: